-The experiment spanned for 6 weeks (Spring semester) and took place at a higher education institution in Georgia.
+The six-week experiment, conducted during the spring semester, was carried out at a higher education institution in Georgia.
 It involved six groups totaling 33 students, selected from upper-intermediate levels of English proficiency.
 In the experimental group, students were given a brief overview of the activity objectives and the role of ChatGPT in assisting with writing tasks.
 ChatGPT was introduced to the students and explained how it worked.
 A brief demonstration was provided of how they could use it to generate ideas, improve their writing, and receive feedback.
 The different features of ChatGPT, such as generating suggestions, providing feedback, and improving sentence structure were explained.
 Writing prompts or topics relevant to the students' language proficiency level and curriculum were provided.
-Students were provided with a list of ChatGPT generated vocabulary related to the topic and were asked to write essays in 150-200 words on a given topic within 20 minutes.
+Students were provided with a list of vocabulary related to the topic and generated by ChatGPT and were asked to write essays in 150-200 words on a given topic within 20 minutes.
 ChatGPT also provided writing suggestions, alternative ways to phrase sentences, and ideas for expanding vocabulary to improve expressiveness and language fluency.
-Students used AI generated vocabulary to enhance their quality of essays and then asked ChatGPT to check their pieces of writing for grammar and spelling.
+Students used the vocabulary generated by ChatGPT to enhance the quality of essays and then asked ChatGPT to check the pieces of writing for grammar and spelling.
 Participants were encouraged to assess their strengths and weaknesses, integrate ChatGPT's feedback into their writing revisions, and utilize the platform's tools to monitor their progress.
 Students received individualized feedback on their essays.
-The AI-assisted writing instruction sessions with ChatGPT were held twice weekly over a span of 6 weeks.
+The writing instruction sessions using ChatGPT were conducted twice a week over a period of six weeks.
 To reduce the risk of plagiarism, strict measures were implemented.
 Participants were thoroughly instructed on using ChatGPT as a writing assistant, with a strong emphasis on creating original content rather than depending on AI-generated material.
 Significant emphasis was placed on the ethical use of AI in academic writing, advising participants on how to incorporate AI feedback while maintaining their unique writing style and ideas.
 These guidelines were intended to help participants utilize AI support while ensuring academic integrity.
-A scientific experiment consisted of an independent variable use of ChatGPT and a dependent variable inter alia essay writing skills, essay quality, time taken to write essays.
+The scientific experiment featured ChatGPT usage as the independent variable, while the dependent variables included essay writing skills, the quality of essays, and the time required to complete the writing task.
 In a control group, traditional writing instruction was provided without access to ChatGPT.
-The researcher used a deductive approach through explaining the overall structure of an essay, which typically includes an introduction, body paragraphs, and a conclusion.
+The researcher employed a deductive approach by explaining the overall structure of an essay, typically consisting of an introduction, body paragraphs, and a conclusion.
 They were instructed to describe the purpose of each section briefly.
 The participants were deductively taught paragraph structure by explaining the components of a well-developed paragraph: topic sentence (main idea), supporting details or evidence, and analysis or interpretation of the evidence.
 They were asked to write essays in 150-200 words on the same topics within 20 minutes as in the experimental group.
 These activities targeted different aspects of writing, including grammar, vocabulary, organization, coherence, and sentence structure.
 The participants were given personalized feedback on writing assignments, pointing out areas needing improvement and offering suggestions for enhancement.
 Participants in the control group received feedback only during regular classroom-based writing classes led by the teacher, ensuring continuous guidance and feedback throughout the 6-week intervention.
 The time allocated for practice outside of class was designed to be comparable to that of the experimental group.
-The writing instruction sessions with the control group were held twice weekly over a span of 6 weeks (Spring semester).
+Writing instruction sessions for the control group were conducted twice a week over a six-week period during the spring semester.
 Participants were instructed to utilize conventional writing methods and resources.